ArtBioDesign/TLCP-EPE/README.md

 # TLCP-EPE
 ## Project Introduction
-**TLCP-EPE** This study proposes a TLCP-EPE framework, which is capable of qualitatively predicting protein expression levels in E. coli from the perspectives of proteins, and the joint perception of codons and proteins..
+**TLCP-EPE** This study proposes a TLCP-EPE framework, which is capable of qualitatively predicting protein expression levels in E. coli from the perspectives of proteins, and the joint perception of codons and proteins.
 ![TLCP-EPE](https://github.com/ArtBioDesign/TLCP-EPE/blob/main/TLCP-EPE.PNG)

 ## Installation